 - Staff will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff will always act in the best interests of the child.

+- The Leigh UTC recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (for more in-depth information, see appendix 1):

+- Physical abuse

+- o Sexual abuse

+- Emotional abuse

+- Neglect

-When concerned about the welfare of a child, staff will always act in the best interests of the child. - All staff are made aware of the definitions and indicators of abuse and neglect as identified by 'Working Together to Safeguard Children'-2018 and 'Keeping Children Safe in Education-2023'. - The Leigh UTC recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (for more in-depth information, see appendix 1): - Physical abuse - Sexual abuse - Emotional abuse - Neglect - By understanding the indicators of abuse and neglect, we can respond to problems as early as possible and provide the right support and services for the child and their family. - All members of staff are expected to be aware of and follow the below approach if they are concerned about a child:
+- By understanding the indicators of abuse and neglect, we can respond to problems as early as possible and provide the right support and services for the child and their family. - All members of staff are expected to be aware of and follow the below approach if they are concerned about a child: